discrete-notes/discrete-notes.github.io/_posts/2021-11-19-contraction-sequences.md

 correspond to "no edge", and red edges which correspond to cases where there are some edges, but not all of them.
 At a given step of the sequence, the red graph is the graph of the red edges.
+Below is an example of a contracted graphs, with some red edges, and what the partition looks like on the original graph.

 ![](../assets/contraction-2.png){: .center-image width="70%"}